-Net Change in Fund Balances - Governmental Funds \$ 78,421 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+Net Change in Fund Balances - Governmental Funds \$ 125,429 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation/amortization expense.
-Capital Outlays 14,815,552 Depreciation/Amortization Expense (81,486) 14,734,066 , , , , , , , , The repayment of principal of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term debt in the statement of net position.
-60,856 Inception of a long-term lease proceeds provide current financial resources; however, it creates a long-term liability in the Statement of Net Position.
-In the current period, other financing source were received from the inception of a long-term lease.
-(14,725,554) Net effect of various transactions in the statement of activities that do not require the use of current financial resources are not reported in the governmental funds: Pension Expense (calculated for net pension liability) (207,819) Pension contributions made subsequent to the pension liability measurement date of 6/30/21 175,709 Change in Net Position - Governmental Activities \$ 115,679
+Capital Outlays 14,720 Depreciation/Amortization Expense (101,899) (87,179) The repayment of principal of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term debt in the statement of net position.
+77,970 Net effect of various transactions in the statement of activities that do not require the use of current financial resources are not reported in the governmental funds: Pension Expense (calculated for net pension liability) (355,951) Pension contributions made subsequent to the pension liability measurement date of 6/30/22 174,270 Change in Net Position - Governmental Activities \$ (65,461)